THE CYPRUS GOVERNMENT RAILWAY

 OTHER USES FOR STATIONS

 Local municipalities took control of station buildings that fell under their remit.
 Several were demolished, but some were converted for other uses.
-The former stations at the villages of Angastina and Kokkinotrimithia became police stations and the Public Works Department converted stations in Famagusta, Morphou and Nicosia into warehouses.
-Evrychou Station was briefly used as a sanitary centre and then it became a dormitory housing forest workers.
-Today it houses the Cyprus Railway Museum.
+The former stations at the villages of Angastina and Kokkinotrimithia became police stations.
+The Public Works Department converted stations in Famagusta, Morphou and Nicosia into warehouses.
+Evrychou Station was briefly used as a sanitary centre, and then it became a dormitory housing forest workers.
+Today, it houses the Cyprus Railway Museum.
 Locomotive 1 has remained in Cyprus and today it acts as a preserved monument outside the Port of Famagusta Station.

 SECTIONS USED UNTIL THE 1970'S

-Although the railway was officially de-commissioned in 1951, the Cyprus Mines Corporation continued to operate their section of track until 1974.
+Although the railway was officially decommissioned in 1951, the Cyprus Mines Corporation continued to operate its section of track until 1974.
 The lines connecting the copper mines of Kalavasos and Drapia along with the preparation plant in Vasiliko carried on operating until 1977.

 THE CYPRUS RAILWAY MUSEUM

-The Cyprus Railway Museum, located in the village of Evrychou, offers a fascinating glimpse into the island’s railway history, which dates back to the early 20th century.
-The museum is housed in a restored railway station and features various exhibits related to the operation of the railway in Cyprus, including historical locomotives, carriages, and other railway artefacts.
-Visitors can explore the museum’s collection of artifacts, which highlights the role of the railway, in the island’s transportation network both for goods and passengers.
+The Cyprus Railway Museum, located at the former station in the village of Evrychou, offers a fascinating glimpse into the island’s railway history.
+The museum is housed in a restored railway station and features various exhibits related to the operation of the railway in Cyprus.
+These include historical locomotives, carriages, and other railway artefacts.
+Visitors can also explore the role that the railway played in the island’s transportation history for both goods and passengers.
 There are also photographs, maps, and documents that chronicle the development of rail travel in Cyprus during the British colonial period.